John Rawls

 Sandel criticizes the idea of the veil of ignorance by arguing that we are ineluctably entangled with our communities, our pasts, and our sense of the possible future.
 If we are ashamed of what our country does, or proud of it, we are tacitly admitting that we are "claimed by moral ties that we have not chosen and implicated in the narratives that shape our identity as moral agents."

-Sandel believes the just society can be better achieved through a more emotional, patriotic, and even religious appeal, rather than through Rawls's abstract liberalism.
+Sandel believes the just society can be better achieved through a more emotional, patriotic, and even religious appeal, rather than through abstract liberalism.